dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 - May also use POC to compare the performance of `String.contains` and Boyer-Moore -> **Is this actually needed?
 It seems pretty clear from the articles that using `String.Replace` is the fastest...**

 # 📓 Additional Notes
-This section is just temporary notes + to-dos for me (will delete it from final doc iteration)
+This section is just temporary notes + to-dos for me so I don't forget stuff from PR reviews/comments. (will delete it from final doc iteration)

 ### Possible additional features
 - Include line number and character index that a string match was found